highbiza/wagtail-roadrunner/README.md

 This will add the wagtail-roadrunner github repo's javascript to your project.
 Now you can import the classes from wagtail-roadrunner in your js files.

+Alternatively you can use the exported symbols on window, the entire library is available as ``window.roadrunner``, the same as ``wagtailStreamField``.

 Wagtail-roadrunner does use jsx, but without React because the way wagtail's widgets work.
 They need to be rendered immediately into a placeholder div, which would become very tedious in React. wagtail-roadrunner uses jsx-render,